PrinciplesDotDev/principles/compute-properties-when-possible.md

 ### Properties that are transformed before they are saved

-Properties that are saved on write:
+Properties that are adjusted before they are saved on a write:
 ```js
 class Product {
   setWeight(weightInGrams) {